 The dockyard was operational for 400 years, over which time it shaped the development of the Medway Towns and employed many local people, making it the ideal location for local history studies.
 However, as a centre of technical innovation and cutting-edge design of its day, the site is also ideal for the study of Science, Technology and Engineering.

-For a whole day of taught activities, choose one of our Special Packages, combining three of our hour-long taught sessions, specially designed to support the new Key Stage Two curriculum.
-Alternatively, mix and match sessions from different packages to create your ideal combination.
-If you wish to have fewer than three taught activities, all sessions are also available to book individually.
+For a whole day of taught activities, combine three of our hour-long taught sessions, specially designed to support the curriculum.
+Alternatively, mix and match sessions to create your ideal combination.
+All sessions are available to book individually.

 A Sailor’s life in the age of sail